wintvelt/sst-test/README.md

 ## Client
-Per standard, all functions in client will expect `process.env.STAGE` to be set (to either prod or dev) Addition, client functions need
+Per standard, all functions in client will expect `process.env.STAGE` to be set (to either prod or dev) Additionally, client functions need
 - `process.env.SECRET_PUBLISH_TOKEN` to be set, to allow publishing dependencies.
-- `process.env.REPO` to be set to github repo name (including owner)
+- `process.env.REPO` to be set to github repo name (including owner) - for publishing dependencies